Ealenn/pino-roll/README.md

   Numerical values will be considered as a number of milliseconds.
   Using a numerical value will always create a new file upon startup.

-* `dateFormat`: appends a date string before the file number.
+* `dateFormat?`: appends a date string before the file number.
 See https://date-fns.org/v2.29.3/docs/format

 * `extension?` appends the provided string after the file number.